uo295180/CLASS_NOTES/Second_year/second_semester/Databases/Introduction to the Relational Model.md

 Tables can also be used to establish relationships (between other tables or between the elements of the same table).
 A relationship between *n* values is represented mathematically by an *n-tuple* of values (or, a tuple of *n* that corresponds to a row in the table).
 The term **relation instance** is used to refer to a specific instance of a relation.
 Therefore, a table of **u** with 10 rows contains 10 **u** instances.

 For each attribute of a relation, there's a set of permitted values called the **domain** of that attribute.
 A domain is **atomic** if elements of the domain are considered to be indivisible units.
+The **null value** is a special value that determines that the value is unknown or does not exist.

+# Database schema

+We must differentiate between the **database schema**, that's the **logical design** of the database and the **database instance**, which is a snapshot of the database at a given instant of time.
+The concept of a **relation schema** corresponds to the programming-language notion of type definition.
+A relation schema consists of a list of attributes and their corresponding domains.

+# Keys